 - State-issued Birth Certificate

-- Properly Completed Immunization Certificate or Religious Exemption Certificate (Religious Exemption Certificate provided by Health Department)
+- Religious Exemption Certificate (Religious Exemption Certificate provided by Health Department)

-- Two Forms of Proof of Residence (two documents required such as a current electric bill or current mortgage/lease statement (additional accepted proof of residence provided in Parent Enrollment Checklist below)
+- Two current “proof of residency” document such as a current electric bill or current mortgage/lease statement

 To find out where your child will attend kindergarten or first grade, Visit Find Your School or call the INFOLine at 355-3100.